-Policy 7.10 - Implement Firewise USA® practices and programs in partnership with the Sedona Fire District , Coconino National Forest, residents and other property owners.
+Policy 7.11 - Implement Firewise USA® practices and programs in partnership with the Sedona Fire District, Coconino National Forest, residents and other property owners.

 The Firewise USA® recognition program provides guidance to homeowners, neighborhoods, and communities on what can be done to reduce wildfire risk.
 As a homeowner, examples are to establish clear zones around your house, and use fire resistant landscaping and building materials.
 To be a Firewise Site, a set of voluntary criteria must be met annually including convening a volunteer committee, conducting an assessment of wildfire risk, and completing recommended actions such as removing yard debris.
-As of 2023, there was only one Firewise USA® site in Sedona: Firewise
+As of 2023, there was only one Firewise USA® site in Sedona, the Cottages at Coffeepot Homeowners Association

-Communities

-www.firewise.org